jak-o-lantern/BachelorthesisEditMode/README.md

 This step will sort the assembled contigs into bins.
 This means it will group contigs together, attempting to achieve the highest completion and lowest contamination per bin. <b> EDIT ME PLS </b>

 <h4> <center> 8.1 Metabat2 </center> </h4>
-By running metabat with the bam file as reference the accuracy of binning is improved. (creates a new directory with default naming in the current directory) <p>
+By running metabat with the BAM file as reference the accuracy of binning is improved. (creates a new directory with default naming in the current directory) <p>

 <code>runMetaBat.sh PATH/TO/ASSEMBLED/CONTIGS/contigs.fasta PATH/TO/COMPLEMENTING/BAM/FILE/pyr_d60_all_ mapped.bam</code>